 Improving Essex’s Roads

-The A120 between Braintree and the A12 is one of the most important east to west roads in Essex, yet has become one of the most congested.
-This has led to poor levels of service for drivers, including poor reliability and queuing traffic.
+The A120 between Braintree and the A12 is one of the most important east to west roads in Essex, yet it has become one of the most congested.
+This has led to:

 Already heavily over-capacity, traffic volumes are set to increase further.
 Without improvement, the regular bottlenecks on the A120 will become progressively worse for everyone.
-The continual increase in traffic over the years, combined with an increasing collision trend has resulted in greater numbers of delays.
-Upgrading this strategically important road is essential to unlocking greater economic potential in Essex, and the wider South East.
-It will provide tangible benefits to road users, businesses and local neighbourhoods.
+The continual increase in traffic over the years, combined with an increasing collision trend, has resulted in greater numbers of delays.

 To begin the improvement process, we are undertaking a feasibility study that looks at potential solutions.
 Although this is a trunk road operated by Highways England, the Government has asked the County Council to lead on the work to determine the best way forward.
 This is a unique opportunity for everyone in Essex to work with the County Council in finding the best solutions.